-Managers who are only registered benefit from a very light regulation.
-Besides the requirements mentioned in question 3, non-retail funds managed by sub-threshold managers are in principle not regulated.
+Managers who are only registered benefit from very light regulation.
+With the exception of the requirements mentioned in question 3, non-retail funds managed by sub-threshold managers are, in principle, not regulated.

 25 Must non-retail funds be authorised or licensed to be established or marketed in your jurisdiction?